vindarel/abelujo/README.rst

 We are currently working at expanding the database (adding locations, distributors, …).

-We get our data with some webscraping when needed (discogs provide an api) which we do with those libraries:
+We get our data with some webscraping when needed (discogs provides an api) which we do with those libraries:

 * requests (better than urllib)